Reading Express: 2011

 On July 21, 2010, the Express announced that they would be promoting interim head coach/offensive coordinator, Chris Thompson, to head coach for the 2011 season.
 On August 18, 2010, the Express announced that will be leaving the AIFA and joining the Indoor Football League (IFL).

+2012

+The team announced that in 2013 they will take the year off, but they never returned and they are now folded.